 Who should consider treatment?

 In the absence of regular worm egg counting, we would advise treating pets for roundworms at least 4 times a year.
-Households that are at greater risk such as those with children or whose pets are regular hunters should consider treating more regularly.
+Households that are at greater risk, such as those with children or whose pets are regular hunters, should consider treating more regularly.
 It is also very important to help reduce environmental contamination by picking up faeces and disposing them promptly, both in the garden and in public areas.
 For those who do not wish to treat regularly, it is advisable to perform worm counts on your pets at least four times a year.
 Faecal egg counts can be performed either via your vet, or via a reliable commercial laboratory in which there is growing availability.
 But owners who chose this option need to be aware there is a chance their pet could become infected and shed eggs between tests.

 Tapeworms

 Both cats and dogs can pick up tapeworm in the UK.
-Cats tend to pick up tapeworm from hunting and ingesting fleas and lice; dogs can also pick up tapeworm from eating infected carcasses (sheep, cattle, pigs and other livestock) or raw food diets that have been inadequately frozen.
+Cats tend to pick up tapeworm from hunting or ingesting fleas and lice; dogs can also pick up tapeworm from eating infected carcasses (sheep, cattle, pigs and other livestock) or raw food diets that have been inadequately frozen.
 Cats and dogs are considered the “definitive host” for these tapeworm species and as such the tapeworms will develop to full maturity and release eggs.
 However, other mammalian species are involved in the transmission.
 When the tapeworm eggs are picked up by these “intermediate” hosts (birds/sheep/cattle/pigs) they won’t develop into mature worms.
 Instead, the immature stage of the tapeworm moves to organs such as the liver and lungs of these species and form cystic disease.

 What is the risk to your pet?

 Tapeworms are rarely associated with significant clinical signs of disease in pets.
 Tapeworm segments leaving the anus may cause anal irritation.
-However, it should be noted that tapeworm does cause more significant disease in the “intermediate hosts”, wild birds in the case of cats, and livestock in the case of dogs.
+However, it should be noted that tapeworm does cause more significant disease in the “intermediate hosts” including wild birds in the case of cats, and livestock in the case of dogs.
 This can have significant welfare impacts to these animals as well as an economic impacts in farming areas.

 Are they a risk to human health?